mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

   * "I'm from Algeria and, unfortunately, there is a lack of academic resources."
   * "I"m a research scholar of English literature from India.
 I'm thankful to the publishers and authors for this open access ebook because many books are not available globally or are too expensive."
   * "As a scholar in Mexico, I often do not have ready access to up-to-date Mexicanist scholarship in English; our university libraries have little budget for purchases or subscriptions, and personal orders often come with high shipping costs.
 I do make purchases, but open access materials are a great resource for scholars working across borders of all kinds."
+  * "I am from Suriname, the Southern part of the World.
+Buying books is difficult because of costs and postal services.
+I think more scholarly books should be accessible to us researchers from the south."
 * Students

   * "My professor mentioned this was free, and I'm so thankful as a grad student."